The Liquid Biopsy Problem:

 The nRichDX Revolution Plus Sample Prep System

-For extraction of up to 12 samples per run in a semi-manual workflow
+Extraction of up to 12 samples per run in a semi-automated workflow

 Revolution Plus_Transparent background_Mar24